swissspidy/performant-translations/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/swissspidy/performant-translations/releases).

+= 1.0.1 =

+* Enhancement: Regenerate translation files when Loco Translate updates MO files.
+* Fixed: Add hardening for invalid context being passed.
+* Fixed: Fix handling of locales without plurals, such as Persian.

 = 1.0.0 =

 * Initial release.

 == Upgrade Notice ==

+= 1.0.1 =

+This release includes bug fixes for usage with certain plugins and locales.

 = 1.0.0 =